climatedu/climatedu/data/course/food.md

 <textarea data-unit="5" data-key="121" id="5.12" placeholder="Enter your response here." onblur="updateResponse(this)" oninput="editedResponse(this)"></textarea>

 **Q: Pick one of the following: large pens offshore, man-made coastal pods, and fish farming on land.
 What are the benefits and drawbacks of your chosen method?**

 <textarea data-unit="5" data-key="13" id="5.13" placeholder="Enter your response here." onblur="updateResponse(this)" oninput="editedResponse(this)"></textarea>

 From the article, we can see that aquaculture is one of our most sustainable feeding options, but there are drawbacks that we should be aware of.
-Check out this Roundtable video to learn about the ways in which aquaculture can actually further damage the ocean environment and the TED-Ed video to learn about a few aquaculture strategies.
+Check out this Roundtable video to learn about the ways in which aquaculture can actually further damage the ocean environment.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/uHaz5RlFWWQ?t=65" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>